-Though most of those movies belong either to the romantic comedy or live action categories (except Samurai Marathon and Ito of course), they deal with very different themes.
+Though most of those movies belong either to the romantic comedy or live action categories (except Samurai Marathon of course), they deal with very different themes.
 In those films, there is not much room for unexpectedly spectacular emotional peaks (you get some though especially in Koi Ame and Ito), not much either for the odd or eccentric stuff but they offer the core of her acting style: natural, nuanced, subtle and spontaneous.
 Her screen presence, eye and body language are the main ingredients, hence the ‘Classic’ Komatsu label.

 Samurai Marathon (2019): talking about ‘screen presence’, this film is a nice catch, whether dressed as a princess or in soldier’s attire, Nana Komatsu is great to watch.
 Samurai Marathon is a very entertaining piece in which British director Bernard Rose mixed action, comedy and drama, history and modernity.
 As some critic put it, Nana Komatsu is a rose with a few thorns there as you’ll see her handle knives and swords. ⭐